curator8/66daysofdata/README.md

 Yesterday was a bit of a busy day so I didn't have time to focus on python, or really anything else other than statistics.

 Since I have a midterm due I mainly reviewed some of the stuff on SLR and how to get a confidence interval from each point estimate (B0, B1, and Y = B0 + B1x).
 I also met with my professor to go over hypothesis testing for MLR, to test whether adding a covariate is significant or not.
 Finally before and during work I went over some more fundamental concepts like normal distribution, standardized normal distribution, and central limit theorem which are really important to know when making inferences about a population.

+# day 8-11

+So this last week threw me for a loop.
+Between work and school, I was prepping for my statistics midterm (that was yesterday).

+Since I wanted to do well on my midterm, I reviewed a lot of statistic concepts the last few days.
+Specifically, normal distribution, standardized normal distribution, z-score, t-distribution, F-distribution, hypothesis testing, p-value, simple linear regression, correlation, ANOVA table, MLR, and hypothesis testing for MLR.

+At work I continued to listen to Barton Poulson overview of data science (https://lnkd.in/d_GTanb).
+He helped me realized a good data scientist tries to do three things; First, state goals.
+Second, keep a "story" in mind.
+And third, be clear and concise.
+Since this week is almost over (I still have another half of the test to finish), I'll be back on track with learning more about pandas in python.